 Distance from Chenani: 545 Kms

 Idukki is a beautiful hill station and the second largest district in Kerala state (Painavu as headquarters).
 Idukki offers diverse attractions like wildlife sanctuaries, hill stations, spice plantation centers and mountain treks.
 The district was formed on January 26, 1972 carving out Devikulam, Peerumedu and Udumbanchola taluks from Kottayam district and Thodupuzha taluk from Ernakulum district.
 According to History, Idukki was part of the Chera dynasty and was later ruled by the Kulasekhara Kings from 9th to 11th century AD.
 The name Idukki is supposed to be derived from the Malayalam word Idukku which means a narrow gorge.
 Idukki is one of fascinating hill stations in Kerala and also one of the best tourist places in Kerala.

 The major attractions in Idukki include Idukki Dam, Painavu, Kalvari Mount, Ilaveezha Poonchira, Another major tourist attraction is the Idukki Wildlife Sanctuary spread across 70 sq. km.
 The famous tiger reserve of Periyar Wildlife Sanctuary at Thekkady is another famous attraction near Idukki.
 The best time to visit Idukki is between October and May while the peak season is from March to May.
 It usually takes 1-2 full days to explore this area.

 Distance from Kochi: 100 Kms

 Full Details: Idukki Travel Guide

 Yelagiri is a hill region in Vellore district of Tamil Nadu, located in between the towns of Vaniyambadi and Jolarpettai.
-This is the considered as the best hill station close to Bangalore & Chennai.
+This is the considered as the best hill station near Bangalore & Chennai.
 Yelagiri is a cluster of 14 hamlets lie between four mountains spread over an area of 30 sq km having an altitude of 3500 ft.
 The main town of Yelagiri Hills is Athanavur, which comprises a winding road through the hills with isolated villages.
 The Whole of Yelagiri was once the private property of the Yelagiri Zamindar Family.
 It was taken over by the government of India during the Early 1950s.
 The house of the Yelagiri Zamindars still exists in Reddiyur.